thephpleague/url/4.0/components/datauri-path.md

 # Data URI Path

 The library provides a `League\Uri\Components\DataPath` class to ease complex path manipulation on a Data URI object.
+The class extends the default `Path` object with methods dedicated to manipulate Data URI paths.

 ## Instantiation